dataswarm/dataswarm.github.io/index.md

                   <p>
                   This is a multipurpose area: allows data scientists to perform analysis and proof of concepts quickly.
 They can also share results and save them for reuse.
 It is based on <a target="_black" href="https://zeppelin.incubator.apache.org/">Zeppelin Notebook</a>.
                   <br>
                   Notebooks can be shared, save versions using gist and can be set to excecute at specific time recursively.
-Also paragraphs included on notebooks can be published into external web pages and can be saves as jobs.
+Also paragraphs included on notebooks can be published into external web pages and can be saved as jobs.
                   </p>
                   <img src="assets/themes/dataswarm/img/screenshots/notebook.png" class="img-responsive img-centered" alt="">
                   <hr>